kbroughton/azure_cis_scanner/README.md

 bash# azscan
 ```

-This will mount ~/.azure into the container and use the default subscription.
+This will mount ./.azure into the container depending on the settings
+in the docker-compose.yml file and use the default subscription.
 If you have multiple environments, it is best to remove this mount from the
-docker-compose.yml file and login each session.
+docker-compose.yml file and login each session or use separate folders for each
+Azure tenant.

 ### Known Issues
 Depending on previous pip installs, you may see